 A toast to the roast.

 I shouldn’t be too down on steamed green beans.
-Steaming vegetables actually preserves nutrients better than other methods.
+Steaming vegetables actually preserves nutrition better than other methods.
 And if you keep an eye on them, it is possible to steam vegetables without overcooking them.
 But so often, I find it difficult to navigate the fine line between bright, al dente vegetables and flaccid, mealy fail.

 But then there is roasting.
 Roasted vegetables — green beans included — benefit from more concentrated flavor, and good texture.
 Ease of cooking is another big benefit.
 This roasted green bean recipe involves little more than simply tossing the beans with olive oil, salt, and pepper.
 Then let the oven do the work while you prepare the breadcrumbs.

-Recipe Notes: Roasted Green Beans With Breadcrumbs
+Roasted Green Beans Recipe Notes: The Breadcrumbs (and Substitutions)

 This recipe is fairly straightforward and uncomplicated.
 But the combination of textures and the hint of lemon and shallot makes it into something special.